UPDATED JUL 7, 2026

 Eligibility Criteria

-• Applicants must be at least 18 years old.
+Must be at least 18 years old.

-• The primary income of the applicant must be in Australian Dollars.
+Primary income must be in Australian Dollars.

 Important Notes